nicollaslopes/cybersec-notes/web_hacking/http_desync_request_smuggling.md

 That way we are adding a prefix to the request from another user who is accessing the website.
 This will work when the Load Balancer ignores the `Transfer-Encoding`, prioritizing the `Content-Length`, and the back-end prioritizes the `Transfer-Encoding`.
 We then have a `CL.TE`.

-Existem algumas formas em determinados cenarios para que o load balancer ignore o transfer-encoding para que o backend o receba.
-Por ex:
+In certain scenarios, there are some ways to make the load balancer ignore Transfer-encoding so that the back-end receives it.
+For example:

-* colocando um espaco antes do transfer-encoding
+* adding a space before transfer encoding
-* colocar um espaco a mais antes do chunked
+* adding an extra space before chunked encoding
-* colocar um caractere especial antes do chunked
+* adding a special character before chunked encoding

 ## Portswigger Lab